Arctic Zone Titan Deep Freeze Zipperless Review

 Insulation Value

 Constructed of fairly thin walls, the Titan actually does a decent job insulating its contents.
-In our rigorous testing, it held temperatures below 40ºF for 43 hours and lasted 48 hours below 50ºF, which is just above average among models we tested.
-Though that's probably not amazing enough for your four-day weekend camping trip, it certainly works well enough for a long day at the beach or park.
+In our rigorous testing, it held temperatures below 40ºF for 40 hours and lasted 48 hours below 50ºF, which very impressive at this price range.
+Though that's not amazing enough for your four-day weekend camping trip, it certainly works well enough for a long day at the beach or park.

 To achieve this level of insulation without the 2 inch thick walls of some of its competitors, the Titan is made of SuperFoam insulation inside a polyester exterior and lined with a reflective barrier to help turn away radiant heat.
 The floor of the cooler is also thicker than the walls, to help insulate against the hot summer ground you're likely to set it on.